hmelendez001/Project3-Udacity-Data-Scientist/README.md

 # Summary of the results
 The IBM Cloud article recommendation engine analysis was a great learning exercise in Rank Based, Collaborative Filtering, and Matrix Factorization Recommendations.

-Given more time I would have created the Flaske web application dashboard to showcase the recommendation engine and either deployed to the IBM Cloud or Heroku like we did with our prior project 2.
+Given more time I would have created a Flask web application dashboard to showcase the recommendation engine and either deployed to the IBM Cloud or Heroku like we did with our prior project 2.
 Instead I have decided to put the time and effort into the final Project 4 or the final Capstone Project.

 # Acknowledgements
 Several code snippets came from previous lessons in our Udacity Data Scientist program.
 Also, where employed I have credited various contributors from StackOverflow.com, geeksforgeeks.org at https://www.geeksforgeeks.org/, https://www.tutorialspoint.com/ for sample plotly graphs, and the Data Science Stack Exchange at https://datascience.stackexchange.com.
 A big thank you to our instructors and all those involved in the Udacity program.